balister/oe-gnuradio-manifest/README.md

+This file is obsolete, now using git submodules, not repo to manage multiple repositories.

 Repo Manifests for building systems based on meta-sdr
 =============================================
 This repository provides Repo manifests to setup the OpenEmbedded build system